tweedge/emerging-threats-pihole/README.md

 Extracts and categorizes domains from Emerging Threats Open rules for people using PiHole and other filtering resolvers, to provide coverage of some new threats from a reliable source.
 Updates automatically every day.

+Key statistics for `malicious.txt` at launch:

+* **~96%** of domains were not found in popular PiHole anti-malware lists
+* Over 2,100 unique domains blocked used by major malware strains, APTs, and more

 ### Lists

 * **RECOMMENDED: [malicious.txt](https://hosts.tweedge.net/malicious.txt)** - Blocks malware, phishing, coin miners, PUPs, exploits, etc. Suitable for home or corporate environments.